 The main thing is to be up-front about what you can afford right now.
-Christmas is a pricey time of year for all of us, but there are always ways to cushion the blow.
-Obviously, claiming your yearly tax refund is usually a big help.
-With an average first refund from RIFT coming to over £2,500, that’s probably enough to handle anything the festive season can throw at you on its own!
+Christmas during a pandemic was always going to be a big ask, but there are still ways to cushion the blow.
+Obviously, claiming your yearly tax refund is absolutely essential.
+With an average first refund from RIFT coming to over £2,500, You could easily claim back enough to handle anything the festive season can throw at you!

-Answer 4 questions to find out if you're owed anything now and if you are you'll be stuffing your wallet, as well as your stocking, this year.
+Find out what you're owed now.
+With RIFT, you could be stuffing your wallet as well as your stockings this year.